artheoday/Voron-V0-V0.1---Servo-Activated-Microswitch-Probe/README.md

 You may need to make the holes on the probe a little bit bigger so the soldered conductor on the microswitch can fit into the hole.

 I put a dab of CA glue to the microswitch so that it will not move.

+## Notes
+I dont knnow how to use CAD or design my own, I just remix/cut the two designs I mentioned.
+So, may this thing help other designers to perfect it it the future